passport/www.passportjs.org/books/tutorials/google/prompt.md

 # Login Prompt

-We want to let users sign in with Google.
-For that, we need a login page that prompts the user to do that.
-Let's add that now.
+To let users sign in with Google, the app needs a page with a button that prompts the user to do that.
+In this section, you'll add a signin page.

-Let's create a file that will contain authentication-related routes:
+Create a file that will contain authentication-related routes.

 ```sh
 $ touch routes/auth.js
 ```

-Add the following code to that file, which creates a login route that will render the login page.
+Add the following code to that file, which creates a route that will render the signin page.

 ```js
 var express = require('express');